Home Fitness vs Gym in 2026: Which Is Best for You?

 • ✅ Great for structured programs and progressive overload

-Gym Fitness – Cons
+Gym – Cons

 • ❌ Monthly fees and potential add-ons